Anayaali2019/AutoDownloader/README.md

 4. Save the script by pressing `Ctrl + S` or clicking on the floppy disk icon.

 ## Usage
-1. Visit one of the supported websites (e.g., DropGalaxy, MMSBEE).
+1. Visit one of the supported websites (e.g., DropGalaxy).
 2. Navigate to the desired file download page.
 3. The script will automatically handle Google reCAPTCHA challenges and any unwanted pop-up ads.
 4. Once the download link is ready, click on it to initiate the download process.